Generic Name: multivitamins with fluoride (MUL tee VYE ta min with FLOOR ide)

 When taken as directed, multivitamins are not expected to cause serious side effects.

 Fluoride may cause the tooth enamel to become discolored.
-This is a rare side effect that has occurred mainly with large doses or long-term use of Quflora.
-Stop using this medicine and call your dentist or doctor at once if you notice any change in the appearance of your teeth.
+This is a rare side effect that has occurred mainly with large doses or long-term use of multivitamins with fluoride.
+Stop using Quflora and call your dentist or doctor at once if you notice any change in the appearance of your teeth.

 Common side effects may include: